acceleratedscience/open-ad-toolkit/README.md

 Before you can interact with the toolkits, you'll need to register with each individual toolkit.

 <details>
-<summary>Register with DS4SD (DeepSearch)</summary>
+<summary>Register with DS4SD (Deep Search)</summary>
 <div markdown="block">

-1. First, you'll need to generate an API key on the DeepSearch website.
+1. First, you'll need to generate an API key on the Deep Search website.

-    - Visit the DeepSearch website and create an account:<br>
+    - Visit the Deep Search website and create an account:<br>
       [deepsearch-experience.res.ibm.com](https://deepsearch-experience.res.ibm.com)<br>
     - Once logged in, click the Toolkit/API icon in the top right hand corner, then open the HTTP section
     - Click the "Generate new API key" button<br>